ceciliasx/verdicto/README.md

 # Verdicto

 **Verdicto** is a Laravel Blade-based web application that connects users with professional lawyers.
-It supports user registration with roles (*client* or *lawyer*), profile editing, article listings, lawyer search functionality, and informational pages like testimonials, About Us, and FAQ.
+It supports user registration with roles (*client* or *lawyer*), chatbot, profile editing, article listings, lawyer search functionality, and informational pages like testimonials, About Us, and FAQ.

 ---